 7.3 KPIs for Positioning services

-Based on operator policy the 5G system shall support providing the UTM with additional information (e.g. TDOA, cell coordinates, synchronization source, etc.) as a part of a UAV positioning service provided by 5G system.
+Based on operator policy the 5G system shall support providing the UTM with additional information (e.g. OTDOA, cell coordinates, synchronization source, etc.) as a part of a UAV positioning service provided by 5G system.

 7.4 Other KPIs for UAV